Generative AI is rapidly evolving, transforming the landscape of technology and data management in profound ways.

 How does a vector database work?

 When a user query is initiated, various types of raw data including images, documents, videos and audio.
 All of this, which can be either unstructured or structured, are first processed through an embedding model.
-This model is often a complex neural network, translating data into high-dimensional numerical vectors and effectively encoding the data's characteristics into vector embeddings — which are then stored into a a vector database like SingleStoreDB.
+This model is often a complex neural network, translating data into high-dimensional numerical vectors and effectively encoding the data's characteristics into vector embeddings, which are then stored in a vector database like SingleStoreDB.

 How does a vector database differ from a traditional database?